mcfedr/awspushbundle/README.md

 [environment](https://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html#environment-credentials) or
 [ec2 role](https://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/credentials.html#using-iam-roles-for-amazon-ec2-instances).

-If you don't set the `fcm` flag then android messages will sent in a format compatible with GCM, i.e. the `notification` field will not be set.
-It is `false` by default for backwards compatibility of this bundle.
+If you don't set the `pushPlatforms` setting then android messages will sent in a format compatible with GCM, i.e. the `notification` field will not be set.
+This is for backwards compatibility of this bundle.

 ## Usage